spadesmaster/MOO_BigRedzMods/9 BigRedz 02 All-In-One Mod Favorites/Readme.txt

 			Eliminated Stronger Fortifications (CREDIT) since TacticalMod 3.4 tweaks HP already (not quite 2x) and is more comprehensive
-			Eliminated PerkPoints15 794294890 (CREDIT) since UCP ups Perks to 20 and BigRedz CustomRace Tweaks ups to 25 01-Apr-2023 Cleanup and document and reupload to Steam Workshop
+			Eliminated PerkPoints15 794294890 (CREDIT) since UCP ups Perks to 20 and BigRedz CustomRace Tweaks ups to 25 01-Apr-2023 Cleanup and document and reupload to Steam Workshop 03-Apr-2023 Renamed files to clearly show which mod they come from (at least for the non-trivial ones) Tweaked Anomaly rewards for a more smooth progression and to allow discoveries as early as turn 5 to give something other than just a Scout
+			Added Realistic Minor Civilizations 2086260302 (CREDIT) and corrected mispelling of gaia as gaya so Farmer system has a chance at gaia worlds
+			Uploaded this and all my other mods in-progress to public Github https://github.com/spadesmaster/MOO_BigRedzMods

+TODO: 		Add fix for Tactical Mod 3.4 RaceTypes contains multiple documents, this method will return only the first?
+			Add fix for AI Galaxies in-game Exception (by removing all the non-English localizations) - modified in mod's own directory for now
+			Setup new public Github BigRedz instead for these and other mod development Split out my favorite tweaks to a separate mod to narrow down errors and allow people to opt-in for those separately